 What We Pay

-We are committed to paying fair and competitive rates to all our contributors.
+We are committed to paying fair and competitive rates to all our contributors, and we have raised our rates every year for the past six years.
 We currently pay the following rates:

 We pay promptly upon acceptance of the final draft.